Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Edge modifications: characterizations and algorithms.

 \subsection{Edge-modification in $3$-leaf powers.}

-As 3-leaf power are DH, the edge insertion must satisfy the properties of the edge insertion in DH graph.
+As 3-leaf power are DH, the edge-insertion must satisfy the properties of the edge-insertion in DH graph.
 As a corollary of Theorem \ref{th:3-leaf}, the split tree of a 3-leaf power graph does not contain a path of three nodes labelled successively by a star, a clique, and a star.
 Hence, the words $SKS_x$, $S_yKS$, $S_xKS_x$, $S_yKS_y$ and $SKS$, have to be deleted from the list of Theorem \ref{th:edge_dynamic}.
 This simplification turns out to be not sufficient, conditions on the degrees and on adjacent nodes have to be added.

 The characterization and algorithm for connected 3-leaf power graphs are obtained by:

 \begin{enumerate}

 \item replacing, in Theorem \ref{th:edge_dynamic} and Corollary \ref{th:cor_edge_dynamic}, the list of possible words $W(x,y)$ and respective transformations of the split tree, by the ones given in the following table.